 Diodon holocanthus primarily feeds at night.
 At low tide in the morning, they lazily hide between rocks or coral or swim slowly over muddy bottoms.
 However, they can accelerate very fast or swim tight turns if necessary.

 At the intertidal zones of Zanzibar, beachcombers walk slowly in knee-deep waters.
-If they see a porcupinefish, they try to stab their bent stick into one eye.
+If they see a long-spined porcupinefish, they try to stab their bent stick into one eye.
 That is the least tough part of the fish’s body, and it keeps the fish locked onto the stick.

 Preparation for food

 The beachcomber women of Zanzibar are not certified chefs for preparing porcupine fish, like in Japan.
-However, they have fed this dangerous fish to their children and family for ages.
+However, they have fed this fish species to their children and family for ages.
 Therefore, we assumed it would be safe if they prepared it for us.

 Preparing the porcupinefish for cooking was as follows: Starting from the head, the whole skin was slipped over the head and body towards the tail, where the inverted skin was cut off.
-The skin mucus must never touch the edible parts inside.
+The skin mucus did never touch the edible parts inside.
 Then, all offals, except two symmetric organs, which appeared to be the liver, were removed and discarded.
 This only internal organ left for eating can be seen in the image as the two brownish pieces left and right behind the head and below the ‘hands’ of the pectoral fins.

 Lessons learned from catching and eating Long-spine porcupinefish at Zanzibar: